RobKnowles248/bluepoint/README.md

     -   #### Logging Bluepoints
         1. As a logged in user, I want to be able to log my bluepoints, so that I can add to my logbook of bluepoints.
         2. As a logged in user, I want to be able to see other users logbooks, so that I can compare with mine.
-        3. As a logged in user, I want to be able to add other users as friends, so that I can keep up to date with my friends' blupeoints.
+        3. As a logged in user, I want to be able to search for other users to compare their logbooks to mine.

     -   #### Donations
         1. As a donor, I want to be able to easily enter my payment information, so that I can donate quickly and easily.